 - rs = jim

 - nrs = jim

 - jim = rs

 - changes the dynamic type of jim to the dynamic type of rs

-- [jim = nrs] changes the dynamic type of jim to the dynamic type of nrs
+- [jim = nrs]

 Polymorphism and Dynamic Binding (1)

 - Polymorphism: An object variable may have "multiple possible shapes" (i.e., allowable dynamic types). - Consequently, there are multiple possible versions of each method that may be called. - e.g., A Student variable may have the dynamic type of Student, ResidentStudent, or NonResidentStudent, - This means that there are three possible versions of the getTuition() that may be called. - Dynamic binding: When a method m is called on an object variable, the version of m corresponding to its "current shape" (i.e., one defined in the dynamic type of m) will be called.